Floydlang/floyd/Notes/Floyd code 1.0.markdown

 NOTE: A function is a thing that takes a struct/tuple as an argument and returns another struct/tuple or basic type.

-	### The arguments for a function is a struct.
-Function internally only take one argument.
-The args-struct is called "args" and can be accessed like any value.
-	### log()
-	### assert()
-	### Closures

 Functions always return exactly one value.
-Use a tuple to return more values.
-A function without return value makes no sense since function cannot have side effects.
+Use a tuple or struct to return more values.

+A function without return value usually makes no sense since function cannot have side effects.
+Possible uses would be logging, asserting or throwing exceptions.
-	### a side effect could be calling void is_valid_filename(string s) that asserts the string is valid.

 Example function definitions: